 Students enrolled in a fall/spring study abroad or externship program may petition to increase their cost of attendance (COA) by a maximum of $3,000 ($1,500 per semester).
 Students interested in these programs should plan accordingly.

-The law school has one-for-one exchange agreements with sixteen law schools:
+The law school has one-for-one exchange agreements with seventeen law schools:

 - Utrecht University in The Netherlands